mapeditor/tiled/docs/manual/editing-tile-layers.md

 ## Selection Tools

-There are various selection tools that all work in similar fashion:
+There are various tile selection tools that all work in similar fashion:

 * **Rectangular Select** allows selection of rectangular areas (shortcut: `R`)